 At the time, we saw nothing like this light.
 The picture was a film photo, and the negative showed no splashes or processing problems that could explain this picture.

 It’s still among my favorites.

-At right, this lovely figure of Mary Magdalene (so I was told) was stolen from a grave at Vale End Cemetery (Wilton, NH), a few months after I took this picture.
+The next photos shows lovely figure of Mary Magdalene It was stolen from a grave at Vale End Cemetery (Wilton, NH), a few months after I took this picture.

-At Halloween (and perhaps other times), the finger on the headstone was seen pointing downward.
+At Halloween (and perhaps other times), the finger on Abel Blood’s headstone is seen pointing downward.

 Ordinarily, I’d doubt the tale.
 I’ve heard similar urban legends all over the U.S. and in other countries, too.

 But, in this case, the person who told me about it had seen it himself.
 And, he was one of the most credible sources I’ve ever spoken with.

 Since I posted this story online, Abel Blood’s headstone has been stolen at least twice.
 It may be back at Pine Hill Cemetery (Hollis, NH) by the time you read this.
 People who take the stone… they don’t keep it for long.

 Frankly, I wouldn’t want to bring down the wrath of Abel Blood – or any curse he might deliver – by antagonizing his ghost, or whatever caused the finger to turn on the headstone.